 Like many other Societies, fortunes had wavered and in 1989 Dunedin Operatic staged the first of its successful Theatre Restaurant cabaret productions, which guaranteed regular income.

-To date Dunedin Operatic has staged 55 Theatre Restaurants, the first Theatre Restaurant was staged during Dunedin’s 1989 Festival Week, in the Octagon Senior Citizen’s rooms.
+To date Dunedin Operatic has staged over 55 Theatre Restaurants, the first Theatre Restaurant was staged during Dunedin’s 1989 Festival Week, in the Octagon Senior Citizen’s rooms.
 In response to public demand they are now staged, between major shows, in Dunedin Operatic’s premises in South Dunedin.
 These productions provide excellent grounding for new performers, alongside experienced members.

 In earlier days Operatic rehearsed in various locations and eventually purchased an old house in Bombay Street.
 After the successful productions of South Pacific and Oklahoma! in 1963, Operatic was able to build its present hall in Sullivan Avenue.
 Later its adjacent car parking area was adapted for large scene storage, a workshop, and wardrobe extensions.
 In 2004 the purchase of two houses in Glasgow Street, next to the rooms, was made, giving Operatic the opportunity to extend its rooms at some stage in the future.